albertniyonsenga/coding-lab/README.md

 #Use the commands below to create our  environment
 ./create_environment.sh
 ```
-After that, we will be asked for our name so that the application directory will look like `submission_reminder_yourname. ' After doing that, we will get confirmation that our environment is set to boom.
+After that, we will be asked for our name so that the application directory will look like `submission_reminder_yourname`.
+After doing that, we will get confirmation that our environment is set to boom.

 2. To keep on track, we will go to your submission_reminder_yourname directory to run the whole application easily.
 Here, we run `startup.sh`and, and then we are done. down below, we have commands to use.
 ```